-Students in a face-to-face section will attend two weekly face-to-face classes, covering the course materials.
-Students are also welcome to watch on their devices a collection of "modules" that I recorded.
-The modules are videos of the lecture notes with voiceovers, and they cover the same material that I teach in class.
+Students in a hybrid section will attend weekly face-to-face classes, in which I will go over homework problems and cover the key ideas of the course.
+Outside of class, students will watch on their devices a collection of "modules" that I recorded.
+The modules are videos of the lecture notes with voiceovers, and they cover the same material that I teach in a face-to-face version of CS 341.
 All the modules are available through a link posted in the course Canvas webpage.
-The preface of the lecture notes describes how the recorded modules correspond to the pages in the lecture notes.